ROLE

 Figma, Jira, Notion, AI

-In just two months, I collaborated closely with product managers, stakeholders, users, and fellow designers to design and develop both new and existing features.
+I collaborated closely with product managers, stakeholders, users, and fellow designers to design and develop both new and existing features.
 Working on-site at the Santa Monica office, I led design reviews, conducted user interviews, and participated in cross-functional meetings to support successful feature launches.

 Shipped core features across iOS, Android, and web platforms.